-- Allowable itemized deductions: - Contributions and donations made to officially-registered educational, cultural, public welfare, and charitable organisations are deductible up to a maximum of 20% of the taxpayer's combined gross income.
-This limit does not apply to donations made to the government, to national defence or for troop-cheering. - Insurance premiums paid by or for the taxpayer, his/her spouse and dependents for life insurance, labour insurance, national annuity and insurance for military personnel, public servants or teachers are deductible up to NTD24,000 per person per year.
+- Contributions and donations made to officially-registered educational, cultural, public welfare, and charitable organizations are deductible up to a maximum of 20% of the taxpayer's combined gross income.
+This limit does not apply to donations made to the government, to national defense or for troop-cheering. - Insurance premiums paid by or for the taxpayer, his/her spouse and dependents for life insurance, labor insurance, national annuity and insurance for military personnel, public servants or teachers are deductible up to NTD24,000 per person per year.
 Premiums paid for National Health Insurance are not subject to the NTD24,000 limit. - Medical and childbirth expenses incurred by the taxpayer, his/her spouse or dependents are deductible as long as the expenses are paid to public or private hospitals or clinics appointed under National Health Insurance, or hospitals with complete and accurate accounting records recognized by MOF.
 There is no upper limit on medical and maternity expenses.
 However, no deduction shall be made for the portion of expenses covered by an insurance pay-out. - Casualty losses incurred by the taxpayer, his/her spouse or dependents from a disaster caused by force majeure are deductible.
 No deduction is allowed for any portion of such a loss for which insurance benefit or relief has been received.
 To claim deductions, one should apply to the tax authority for an investigator to appraise the losses within 15 days after the disaster's occurrence. - Interest paid on a home mortgage for an owner-occupied primary residence is deductible.
 This deduction can only be applied to one residence.
 Up to NTD 300,000 can be deducted per year per tax return.
 However, if the taxpayer also claims a special deduction for savings and investment, the special deduction should be subtracted from the above-mentioned interest. - Rent for housing in Taiwan paid by a taxpayer, his/her spouse or dependents is deductible as long as the rental is used as a residence (not for business use).
 Up to NTD 120,000 can be deducted per year per tax return.
-This deduction is not available to taxpayers who have claimed the deduction for interest paid on a home mortgage on the same tax return. - Special deductions: - Special deduction for losses from property transactions: Losses from property transactions incurred by a taxpayer, his/her spouse or dependents may be deducted up to the amount of declared gains from property transactions in the same year.
-If the deductible amount exceeds the gains, the difference may be carried forward for three years.
-This deduction does not apply to losses sustained from selling land or securities.
+This deduction is not available to taxpayers who have claimed the deduction for interest paid on a home mortgage on the same tax return.